RichiCoder1/documentation/source/api-documentation.rst

 .. code-block:: csharp

-   NUnit(String pattern)
+   NUnit(string pattern)

 Runs all NUnit unit tests in the assemblies matching the specified pattern.

 .. code-block:: csharp

-   NUnit(String pattern, NUnitSettings settings)
+   NUnit(string pattern, NUnitSettings settings)

 Runs all NUnit unit tests in the specified assemblies.